 Lisette Farias Vera

-I am Assistant Professor (Biträdande Lektor) at the Division of Occupational Therapy (OT) at Karolinska Institutet, Board Member of the European Network of Occupational Therapy in Higher Education (ENOTHE), and Associate Editor of Journal of Occupational Science.
-I received my PhD in Health and Rehabilitation Sciences from Western University (2017) and European M.Sc. in OT from Amsterdam University of Applied Sciences (2012).
-Previously, I completed a B.Sc. in Human Occupation and a professional degree in OT at the University of Chile (2008).
+I am Assistant Professor at the Division of Occupational Therapy (OT) at Karolinska Institutet, Board Member of the European Network of Occupational Therapy in Higher Education (ENOTHE), and Associate Editor of Journal of Occupational Science.
+I completed a Ph.D. in Health and Rehabilitation Sciences at Western University (2017), a European M.Sc. in OT at Amsterdam University of Applied Sciences (2012), and a B.Sc. in Human Occupation and a professional degree in OT at the University of Chile (2008).
 I am also a licensed OT in Chile and Sweden with work experience in both countries.

-The broad goal of my research is to explore and address issues of inequity that affect the promotion of people’s health and social well-being.
-To advance this intent, my research has focused around two main areas: a) examination of political, cultural and socioeconomic factors that exclude particular groups of people from fully participating in society, and b) exploration of occupational therapy’s role and contribution to society by critically analyzing the assumptions and values that guide practice.
-Addressing these areas, I have primarily drawn on critical social theory to problematize what is often taken-for-granted and promote new viewpoints, reflections, and possibilities for action.
-As an example of this, my doctoral thesis forwards a critical dialogical approach that promotes values such as transparency and democratization of the research process.
+The broad goal of my research is to explore and address issues of inequity that affect the promotion of people’s social participation and well-being.
+To advance this intent, my research has primarily aimed to a) examine relevant political, cultural and socioeconomic factors that exclude groups of people from fully participating in society, and b) to explore theoretical approaches, practices and methodologies that can enact critically-informed and transformative processes with key stakeholders and groups experiencing marginalization.
+Addressing these areas, I draw on participatory and dialogical approaches, and critical social theory to problematize what is often taken-for-granted, such as assumptions, theories and models that guide practice, to promote reflexion and possibilities for action.
+As an example of this, my doctoral thesis forwards a critical dialogical approach and critical reflexivity to enact values such as transparency, partnership, and democratization of the research process.

 One of my early research experiences focused on the exploration of the intersections between identity, culture, and occupation after forced migration.
 This type of research expands understandings of health associated with the presence/absence of illness to consider how social processes such as migration affect the health of individuals and communities.
 Additionally, I have also been involved in research that seeks to enact collaborative processes with people who experience varying forms of marginalization.
 Building on this work, I hope to continue expanding occupation-based scholarship by collaborating with other researchers and community organizations interested in exploring and addressing health and social inequities.